esilvei/SynapticIDS/README.md

 ## 🔌 API Usage

 The API is designed to receive a list of traffic records and return a prediction for each.
+For sequential analysis, a `session_id` should be provided.

 ### API Endpoints